-The day after shloshim ended for my own father, I asked Reb Zalman to sing Bati LeGani for me (without knowing the nigun's connection to the rebbe's Yahrzeit).
+This song is associated with death and mourning for me in another way.
 One of the last images I have of my father is an ethereal one, narrated to me by my aunt.
 She reported seeing his spirit passing through his lovingly tended garden, exclaiming, "You can't imagine how beautiful the colors are!"
-It has been a comforting way to remember him after such an intense loss.
+The day after shloshim ended for my own father, I asked Reb Zalman to sing Bati LeGani for me (without knowing the nigun's connection to the rebbe's Yahrzeit).
+This nigun became a comforting way to remember him, in his most beautiful persona.

 I first heard this nigun at the second Ohalah conference in Boulder, the conference of Jewish Renewal rabbis, many years ago.
 In fact, it was one of the first nigunim I attempted to record to share with people (though that recording did not come out)!
 Here you'll find two versions, one from Reb Zalman's CD of nigunim, and the other as Reb Zalman sung it over Skype at the Oraita conference.
-The Skype version took a bit of tweaking to remove various noises (and I'll continue to clean it up as time permits).
+The Skype version took a bit of tweaking to remove various noises.
 The CD version is the one I've embedded on the page to play automatically.
-(But I like the other, rougher,one better.)
+(But I like the other, rougher one better.)